Pornography: Growth in Japan

-Modern-day pornography
+Digital pornography

 Modern-day pornography began to take shape from the mid-1980s when the first desktop computers and public computer networks were released.

 Since the 1990s, the Internet has made pornography more accessible and culturally visible.
 Before the 90s, Usenet newsgroups served as the base for what has been called the "amateur revolution" where non-professionals from the late 1980s and early 1990s, with the help of digital cameras and the Internet, created and distributed their own pornographic content independent of mainstream networks.
 The use of the World Wide Web became popular with the introduction of Netscape navigator in 1994.
 This development led to newer methods of pornography distribution and consumption.
 The Internet turned out to be a popular source for pornography and was called the "Triple A-Engine" for offering consumers "anonymity, affordability, and accessibility", while driving the business of pornography.
 The notion of Internet being a medium abound with porn became popular enough that in 1995 Time published a cover story titled "CYBERPORN" with the face of a shocked child as the cover photo.

 In the Reno v.
 ACLU (1997) ruling, the US Supreme Court upheld the legality of pornography distribution and consumption by adults over the Internet.
 The Court noted that government may not reduce the communication between adults to "only what is fit for children".